Invoice Coding Integration Guide

 Invoice Coding Proposals Flow

 When an invoice is submitted to Kaunt via the InvoiceCodingProposals endpoint, the Kaunt AI algorithm starts to process the invoice.
 The API is asynchronous, meaning that the result will not be included in the initial response.
 Instead, the client has to periodically send a GET request to fetch the invoice coding proposal and see if it has been updated.
-Alternatively, clients can subscribe to a webhook notification to be notified when the invoice coding proposal is ready to for retrieval.
+Alternatively, clients can subscribe to a webhook notification to be notified when the invoice coding proposal is ready for retrieval.
 See the Webhooks section for more information.

 Existing Accounting Rules?